 It is also driving greater awareness of Passive House principles and their relevance to the Australian built environment through workshops, case studies, communications activities and an annual conference that brings global experts to Australia to showcase trends, success stories and technical innovations.

 APHA founder and past director Clare Parry says two of the current hot topics for the movement are energy efficiency and wellbeing.

 The relevance of the Passive House approach in addressing both of these factors is increasingly evident, particularly as the number and diversity of completed projects grows.

 However, there are still some people who are hesitant to go down the Passive House route.

-“There is a lot of misunderstanding out there in the market,” Parry says.
+“There is a lot of misunderstanding out there in the market,” Clare says.